Gaining customer loyalty means going the extra mile

 It may sound obvious, but it’s crucial to keep on ‘selling’ the product or service, well after a client has initially bought into it.
-Make sure your clients remain aware of all the benefits of what they’ve bought and reinforced the fact that the client’s decision to buying into the product or service was a good idea.
+Make sure your clients remain aware of all the benefits of what they’ve bought and reinforce the fact that the client’s decision to buy into the product or service was a good idea.

 If you concentrate on all of the above – making yourself available to the client all the time, not just when you’re trying to have them buy something; become their point of contact for anything and everything and keep reinforcing what you’ve already sold – then you will gain and maintain customer loyalty.

 Good clients can be hard to find in today’s market.
 So hang on to them.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.

 Mike is an award-winning money coach and industry leader in the financial sector.